Does the World Need Another Data Tool?

 That's when it hit me.
 Text2SQL isn't just "not enough."
 The whole approach we take to data analysis might be wrong.

-We keep trying to make it easier for people to interact with the existing infrastructure by building better UIs on top of warehouses, natural language on top of SQL, drag-and-drop on top of complex pipelines.
+We keep trying to make it easier for people to interact with the existing infrastructure by building better UIs on top of warehouses, natural language on top of SQL, drag and drop on top of complex pipelines.
 But the infrastructure itself was never built for these people.
 It was built for data engineers and analysts.
 Adding a friendlier interface doesn't fix a foundation that was designed for someone else.
+And the deeper problem is that the foundation assumes you already know what to measure, how to segment your data, and when a number is real versus noise.
+It encodes none of the analytical thinking that makes the tools useful in the first place.

 Maybe what we need isn't another layer on top.
-Maybe we need to rethink the foundation itself.
+Maybe we need to rethink the foundation itself, one that doesn't just make data accessible, but encodes the expertise to make sense of it.

 Data analysis needs to work for a world where it's not just built for select human beings who are already experienced and have access to the right tools.
 It needs to work for everyone and that includes the AI agents that are starting to take so much weight off our shoulders.
 If an agent can't reliably analyse data because the infrastructure doesn't give it enough context, that's not the agent's fault.
 That's the infrastructure's fault.